HelenMao/MAG-Edit/README.md

 ## :revolving_hearts: Acknowledgements

-This repository borrows heavily from [prompt-to-prompt](https://github.com/google/prompt-to-prompt/).
+This repository borrows heavily from [prompt-to-prompt](https://github.com/google/prompt-to-prompt/) and [layout-guidance](https://github.com/silent-chen/layout-guidance).
 Thanks to the authors for sharing their code and models.